Megan Washington

 Megan Alexanda Washington (born 7 January 1986) is an Australian musician, songwriter and voice actor.
-She previously released music mononymously as Washington, as well as Megan Washington, before assuming her current moniker in 2022.
+She previously released music mononymously as Washington, as well as Megan Washington, before assuming her current moniker Meg Washington in 2022.
 Originally performing jazz music, her style shifted to indie pop and alternative rock.
 She has released five studio albums, I Believe You Liar (July 2010), There There (September 2014), Batflowers (August 2020), Hot Fuss (2022) and GEM (2025).
 Both I Believe You Liar and There There reached the top 5 on the ARIA Albums Chart and Batflowers peaked in the top 25.
 Outside of music, she has become a screenwriter and film producer.
 She also voices primary school teacher Calypso in the animated series Bluey.

 Her music was described on I-D Vice as "sexy synth-laden pop" and in 2019 The Sydney Morning Heralds Anna Rose said of her intimate tour run, that "Washington's impressive command of her relatively small stage gave proof her music can work anywhere, anyway, any time".
 She has won three ARIA Music Awards with two in 2010 for I Believe You Liar, Best Female Artist and Breakthrough Artist – Release.
 The other win was Best Cover Art for Batflowers in 2020.